Ryagg/st-archive/TESTING.md

 #### **Expectation: being able to distinguish between books that have already been read and those that have not been read by the user**

 -   Requirement: allow users to add books to separate lists ('finished books' and 'wish list').
 -   Implementation: like the above expectation this is implemented via [button](images/readme/usertests/user-expectation-6.jpg) and the [lists](images/readme/usertests/user-expectation-6-example-2.jpg) are displayed on the profile page.
 In contrast to the expectation above, there are no checks whether a book is already in 'the other list'.
-This is intentional because a trekkie might e.g. have finished the audiobook version of a title and still want the paperbook or e-book version of the same title or the same format but in another language.
+This is intentional because a Trekkie might e.g. have finished the audiobook version of a title and still want the paperback or e-book version of the same title or the same format but in another language.

 #### **Expectation: being able to see which books of a series are needed to either complete it or be up to date**